Overbite or deep bite: when does it exist and treatment?

 However, we must not confuse cases of deep bite with a slight partial coverage of the lower teeth that can be considered normal.
 During routine check-ups with the pediatric dentist, this issue can be reviewed, especially if the child extends in time the habit of thumb sucking.

 Also, we should note the term “deep overbite”, although used by certain sources, is not used in the profession.

 How much overbite is considered normal?

-The deep bite is the distance between the edge of the upper and lower central incisors vertically.
-The overbite considered normal has the upper front teeth exceeding approximately 1/3 of the lower ones.
+Obviously, the deep bite is the distance between the edge of the upper and lower central incisors vertically.
+Clearly, the overbite considered normal has the upper front teeth exceeding approximately 1/3 of the lower ones.

 Also, terms such as “underbite” and “negative overbite” are not the most academic, although used a lot.
-The correct way to name this type of dental malocclusion is anterior crossbite.
+Instead, the correct way to name this type of dental malocclusion is anterior crossbite.

 What happens if you don’t fix an overbite?